Nature Endowmentbiodiversitycarbon sequestrationnative woodland Ireland

 Converting agricultural grassland to native woodland creates one of the most significant biodiversity uplifts available in the Irish landscape.
 The transition supports hundreds of species — from soil fungi and ground flora to insects, birds, and mammals — that intensive agriculture cannot.

 Under the EU Nature Restoration Law, member states must restore degraded ecosystems by 2030.
-Under the UK’s Biodiversity Net Gain regulations, developers must demonstrate a 10% net gain.
-The Woodland Bank delivers measurable, verified biodiversity outcomes that serve both frameworks.
+Under England’s mandatory Biodiversity Net Gain (Environment Act 2021), developers must demonstrate a 10% net gain.
+The Nature Endowment delivers measurable, verified biodiversity outcomes that serve both frameworks.

 Water Quality